Ambala, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Ensure that you find the right kind.
-A lot of adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types C, D and M. Check that you pick the necessary type.
+A lot of adapters available online are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most locations.

 A portable power bank, like this one